 How do you decorate for Kwanzaa?

 Families decorate their home with the traditional African Kwanzaa colors: black, red, and green.
-For the rest of the Kwanzaa decorations, you will also need a mat (mkeka) of woven straw or fabric for the table and kinara with one black candle, three green candles, and three red candles.
+For the rest of the Kwanzaa decorations, you will also need a Kwanzaa placemat, or mat (mkeka) of woven straw or fabric for the table and kinara with one black candle, three green candles, and three red candles.

 Also a family will need a Unity Goblet, as well as the Muhindi, or the ear of corn (for each child) where the stalk represents the father and the ear of corn represents the child.
 There is also fresh fruits.